Trade Show Booth Strategy That Feeds Your GTM Pipeline

 After the Floor Closes

 The work isn’t done when the floor closes.
-The most valuable 30 minutes of your event day are the 30 minutes immediately after the floor closes, when your team debriefs while conversations are fresh.
+The most valuable 30 minutes of your event day are the 30 minutes immediately after close, when your team debriefs while conversations are fresh.

 Run a quick standup with your booth team.
-Each person shares: their top three contacts of the day, any accounts that came up multiple times, any competitive intelligence they picked up, and any operational issues with the booth.
-Document all of this — someone should be typing notes during the standup, not just nodding along.
+Each person shares: their top three contacts, any accounts that came up multiple times, competitive intelligence they picked up, and operational issues with the booth.
+Document all of this.
+Someone should be typing notes during the standup, not just nodding along.

-Prioritize the hot contacts for immediate follow-up.
-If your post-event workflow is pre-built (and it should be), these contacts should receive their first follow-up within hours of the event day ending.
+Prioritize hot contacts for immediate follow-up.
+If your post-event workflow is pre-built (and it should be), these contacts receive their first follow-up within hours.
 For multi-day events, don’t wait until the event is completely over to start follow-up on day one contacts.
-Start the sequence on day one contacts immediately and add day two contacts to the same workflow the next evening.
+Start the sequence on day one contacts immediately and add day two contacts the next evening.

 The booth is an operations problem, not a branding problem.
-Treat it like you’d treat any other GTM system — measure inputs and outputs, identify bottlenecks, optimize throughput, and iterate.
+Treat it like you’d treat any other GTM system: measure inputs and outputs, identify bottlenecks, optimize throughput, and iterate.
 The teams that run their booths as disciplined operations consistently outperform teams with bigger budgets and fancier designs.
 For how to plan the budget for all of this, see our framework for event marketing budget planning.
+And for the broader event strategy question of which events to attend in the first place, our guide on choosing the right B2B events covers the selection criteria.

 Stay in the loop